TheOldPresbyope/moode-radio-utils/README.md

 **loadmyradios.py** - (assumes you have cloned the moode-radio-utils repo as described above).
 From the command line of the target moOde player.
 Make sure the ***myradios.tar.gz*** file is in the same directory as **loadmyradios.py**.
 ...more to come...

-**myradios.tar.gz** - an example file created by savemyradios.py on a moOde player.
-It contains all the information needed to load two stations in the player on which **loadmyradios.py** is run.
+**myradios.tar.gz** - an example file created by savemyradios.py on a moOde 6.0. player.
+It contains all the information needed to load three stations into the player on which **loadmyradios.py** is run.

 * Grateful Dead Live at Carousel Ballroom 1968 - a pseudo-radio station streaming tracks from the 1968-02-04 concert out of a [Live Music Archive](https://archive.org/details/gd1968-02-14.sbd.douglas-cleef.2267.shnf) holding
+* KVCU Radio 1190 University of Colorado - a [college radio station](http://www.radio1190.org/) affiliated with the University of Colorado Boulder.
 * MANGORADIO - a [German Internet radio station](https://mangoradio.de/) selected at random from the [Community Radio Browser]( http://www.radio-browser.info/gui/#!/)